khanhha1005/Q-Drop-Implementation/README.md

 ## Repository Structure

 - **`experiment_backprop_PGP/`**
-  Contains experimental setups and Jupyter notebooks that explore the backpropagation-based quantum gradient pruning (PGP) technique on different datasets.
+  Contains experimental setups and Jupyter notebooks that explore the backpropagation and  quantum gradient pruning (PGP) technique on different datasets.
 Each subfolder includes tests on the following datasets:
   - MNIST (2-class)
   - Fashion MNIST (2-class)
   - Pneumonia MedMNIST